 Especially satisfying is the elegant black color and the sleek design.
-Along with this, comfort (especially the padding material) and manufacturing are very enjoyable.
-If design and comfort matter, ultimately, it’s sound that matters in this price range.
-To sum things up, these headphones might appear as being expensive.
-But, quite often quality matches price.
+Along with this, these are comfortable (especially the padding material).
+Ultimately, it’s sound that matters to choose a pair from the best audiophile headphones and quite often quality matches the price.
 This is certainly the case here.

 - overall rating 80%